You don’t need super powers to make a difference...

 In January 2012, United Way of Pueblo County began a pilot mentorship program in coordination with Heaton Middle School aimed at pairing nurturing adults as positive mentors with 6th grade students.
 After evaluating the one semester pilot, the program showed signs of success including improvements in behavior, grades and test scores and was expanded upon to reach additional students.

 Mentors will spend time with their student, during the lunch hour at the school.
 The hour might be spent helping the student with homework, providing encouragement, problem solving, providing an ear for students who need a positive adult role model in their life, playing a fun game or even shooting some hoops.
-During the 2016 - 2017 school year, the program had a total of 112 mentors in five schools: Heaton Middle School, Liberty Point International School, Pueblo Academy of Arts, Roncalli STEM Academy, and Heroes Academy.
+During the 2017 - 2018 school year, the program more than a total of 140 mentors were working with students in six schools: Heaton Middle School, Liberty Point International School, Pueblo Academy of Arts, Roncalli STEM Academy, Heroes K-8 Academy, and Vineland Middle School.
 Mentors were paired with 6th, 7th and 8th grade students.